FAQS

 Is there a BBQ?

-Each pod has its own Chiminea that can be used to BBQ on.
-We provide BBQ utensils, a cast iron skillet and a BBQ glove.
-We also provide one complimentary bucket of kindling, fire lighters and matches.
-Logs and instant-light charcoal are available on-site to purchase and cost £10 and £5 respectively.
-Of course, feel free to bring your own!
+Absolutely.
+Each pod is equipped with its own chiminea, perfect for relaxed outdoor cooking.
+We supply BBQ utensils, a cast iron skillet and a BBQ glove, along with a complimentary bucket of kindling, firelighter and matches.
+Logs and instant-light charcoal are available to buy on site (£5 per bucket of logs & £5 per bag of charcoal), or you’re welcome to bring your own.

 Is there a pub nearby?

-There are lots of lovely and highly recommended country-style pubs within a short drive from us.
-We provide a list of recommended local places to eat within the Welcome Booklet in each pod.
-If you would like any recommendations on places to eat in advance of your arrival, please get in touch and we'd be happy to recommend our favourite spots!
+There are also many highly recommended country-style pubs within a short drive.
+A full list of our favourite local places to eat can be found in the Welcome Booklet in your pod.
+If you’d like suggestions in advance of your stay, we’re always happy to share our top picks!

 Do you offer one night stays?